 Did you hear the story about the university professor in Germany in 1457?
 He was looking at one of Gutenberg’s first printed books and he had a sneer on his face.

 As he flipped through the pages he said, “This will never be popular.
 People like scrolls.
 Scrolls fit the hand better and are easier to roll and unroll.
 Plus, scrolls have a distinctive smell that people love.”

 At every stage, someone claimed that the previous form was better.
 It takes time for civilization to adapt.
-However, based on history, we known that printed books will go the way of cave-writing, cuneiform and scrolls.
+However, based on history, we know that printed books will go the way of cave-writing, cuneiform, and scrolls.
 Just give it time.